Microcredit: Modern microcredit

-The origins of microcredit in its current practical incarnation can be linked to several organizations founded in Bangladesh, especially the Grameen Bank.
-The Grameen Bank, which is generally considered the first modern microcredit institution, was founded in 1983 by Muhammad Yunus.
-Yunus began the project in a small town called Jobra, using his own money to deliver small loans at low-interest rates to the rural poor.
-Grameen Bank was followed by organizations such as BRAC in 1972 and ASA in 1978.
-Microcredit reached Latin America with the establishment in Bolivia in 1986 of PRODEM, a bank that later transformed into the for-profit BancoSol.
-In Chile, BancoEstado Microempresas is the primary microcredit institution.
-Microcredit quickly became a popular tool for economic development, with hundreds of institutions emerging throughout the third world.
+The institutionalization of microcredit in its contemporary form began in the 1970s, with Bangladesh serving as a central hub for early development.
+In 1983, Muhammad Yunus established the Grameen Bank, which is widely regarded as the first modern microcredit institution.
+Yunus began the project in Jobra, using his own funds to deliver small loans at low-interest rates to the rural poor.
+The Grameen model introduced a group-based lending system aimed at reducing risk through peer accountability and promoting financial inclusion for low-income borrowers, particularly women.The Grameen Bank model inspired the creation of similar institutions globally, including BRAC in 1972 and ASA in 1978 in Bangladesh, and PRODEM in Bolivia, which later became the for-profit BancoSol in 1986.
+In Chile, BancoEstado Microempresas became a major provider of microcredit services.
 Though the Grameen Bank was formed initially as a non-profit organization dependent upon government subsidies, it later became a corporate entity and was renamed Grameen II in 2002.
 Yunus was awarded the Nobel Peace Prize in 2006 for his work providing microcredit services to the poor.